ingo/ingo.github.io/_recipes/salmon_shioyaki.md

 time: 2 hrs 15 mins
 title: Salmon Shioyaki
 ---

+This quick cooking technique produces salmon with an umami-flavored salty crust and crispy skin.
+We've added an addictive, shake-on seasoning you can get at Asian grocery stores or online to amplify the flavors.
 This recipe is shared by Taichi Kitamura, chef of Kappo Tamura restaurant in Seattle.
 It's been his favorite way to eat fish since his childhood in Kyoto, Japan.

 ### Ingredients